-The availability of travel awards and first call for applications is typically announced the first week of March in CampusMemo.
-The deadline for submitting applications is in April.
-Applicants are notified of the selection results and grants are awarded the first week of May.
+The availability of travel awards and first call for applications is typically announced the second week of February in CampusMemo.
+The deadline for submitting applications is March 1st.
+Applicants are notified of the selection results and grants are awarded May 1st.

 The proposal should be directly related to the applicant’s professional activities (e.g., participation/presentation at a conference or workshop, summer field work, research or attendance at an institute).
-Travel must occur in the calendar year in which the grant is awarded.
+Travel must occur between May 1st of the application year and May 1st of the following year.
 Presenting at a conference, chairing a session at a conference, benefit to students and the University, explanation of budget, and professional preparation of applicant are all considered in reviewing applications and selecting grant recipients.

 Number of annual grants and dollar amount of grants

 The number and size of grants awarded annually depends on the availability of funds.
 The grant maximum is $1,000.
 Up to five grants may be awarded annually, funds permitting.
 The treasurer works with grant recipients to process the necessary paperwork and facilitate funding the grant.
 Sources of funds for grants include contributions and membership dues.